Contact Person : Hunan Chalong Fly Energy Technology Co., Ltd.

 There are many different types of test fixtures used based on the battery pack, what tests will be performed, and other factors.
 Three common types of testers are manual, electronic, and automated.

 Example of a custom battery pack test fixture.

 Automated Testers: Automated testers take the parts of electronic testers and combine them with built-in measurement and automated tools.
-In a single setup is an electronic DC load and an electronic DC source.
+In a single setup are an electronic DC load and an electronic DC source.
 Then programmable capabilities are placed into the tester.
-Automated testers may be custom-built for the battery pack and application or be a commercial off-the-shelf product.
+Automated testers may be custom-built for the battery pack and application or be commercial off-the-shelf products.
 If acquiring an off-the-shelf model, there may be some limited integrations and add-on features depending on the tester manufacturer.

 To evaluate the discharge, the testing fixture is connected between the cathode and anode.
 The energy is drawn out as the cations and electronics move from the anode toward the cathode.
 To evaluate the charge, the tester forces current into the battery cells as the electrons move from the cathode to the anode.

 While testing circuitry is usually done once the printed circuit board is complete, the BMS software and hardware testing are performed when the pack is assembled.
 The battery pack is cycled while the engineer evaluates how the BMS software and hardware work with the cells.
 Measurements are taken for a range of aspects that include temperature, current, voltage, SoC, and energy.
 This testing ensures that the BMS is working as intended for safety procedures and to calculate the battery pack's capacity.

 When obtaining custom production test fixtures, the timeline for the test fixture will be unique to each customer based on the size of the battery pack, the complexity of the electronics and BMS, and the type of measurements that will be performed on the pack.